 Public Holidays 2017

-This page contains a calendar of all 2017 public holidays for Latvia.
+This page contains a national calendar of all 2017 public holidays for Latvia.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|